facebookresearch/fastText/docs/unsupervised-tutorials.md

 $ ./fasttext skipgram -input data/fil9 -output result/fil9 -minn 2 -maxn 5 -dim 300
 ```

 Depending on the quantity of data you have, you may want to change the parameters of the training.
-The *epoch* parameter controls how many time will loop over your data.
+The *epoch* parameter controls how many times the model will loop over your data.
 By default, we loop over the dataset 5 times.
 If you dataset is extremely massive, you may want to loop over it less often.
-Another important parameter is the learning rate -*lr*).
+Another important parameter is the learning rate -*lr*.
 The higher the learning rate is, the faster the model converge to a solution but at the risk of overfitting to the dataset.
 The default value is 0.05 which is a good compromise.
 If you want to play with it we suggest to stay in the range of [0.01, 1]:

 ```bash
 $ ./fasttext skipgram -input data/fil9 -output result/fil9 -epoch 1 -lr 0.5